gary-archer/oauth.websample.final/README.md

 ### Overview

-A ReactJS Typescript SPA that uses OpenID Connect security with the best overall capabilities.\
+An OpenID Connect secured ReactJS Typescript SPA, which aims for the cleanest overall architecture.\
 The SPA interfacts with an [OAuth Proxy API](https://github.com/gary-archer/oauth.webproxyapi) as part of a `Back End for Front End` solution.

 ### Main Features